About Red Balloon in Worthing

 How to enrol

-To enquire about a place at Red Balloon Worthing, or to enrol a child, please email Robert.Watson@group.rblc.org.uk or call 07877 857656.
+- To enquire about a place at Red Balloon Worthing, or to register an interest while we await registration as a school, please email Robert.Watson@group.rblc.org.uk or call 07877 857656.

 Support Red Balloon Worthing – how you can help